zzhangjii/learning-library/workshops/LabGuide200SecureConnectivityAndDataAccess.md

 ## Required Artifacts

 - Please ensure you are connected to your cloud account and have provisioned an ATP instance.
-Refer LabGuide100ProvisionAnATPDatabase.md
+Refer <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">here</a> to connect to provision an ATP database.

 ## Steps